shaharluftig/shaharluftig/README.md

-Hey there, I'm Shahar Luftig, a Senior Data / Backend Engineer from Israel.
+Hey there, I'm Shahar Luftig, a Senior Data Engineer from Israel.

 ## Tech Stack